Kaththi (soundtrack): Reception

 The album opened to positive response from critics and audiences.
 Durgesh Haridas of The Indian Express stated, "The OST is arguably the best for a Vijay movie in recent times and Anirudh’s variety and experimentation is helping him establishing himself as one of Kollywood's top music makers."
 K. Siddharth of Sify rated the album 3.5 out of 5, saying that "Kaththi has an interesting collection of several chartbusters along with experimental tracks and instrumentals.
 The peppy and the instantly likable tunes would work wonders for the movie if they are used properly."
-Behindwoods rated 3.5 out of 5, stating "Anirudh officially kick starts Kaththi celebrations!"

-Indiaglitz rated 3.5 out of 5 stating "This is the best OST for a Vijay starrer in the recent years, and Anirudh has made full use of the given opportunity to establish himself as one of the best among the current lot."
 Desi Music Bazaar rated 3.5 out of 5 stating "Anirudh once again proves that he is a youth-friendly composer.
 With tracks that are peppy and catchy, this album is sure to stay on the charts for a long time."
 Vipin Nair of Music Aloud gave 8 out of 10 stating that "Good mix of songs from Anirudh that should work well for an Ilayathalapathy movie."
-In a contrast review, Moviecrow rated 6/10 and said "This much awaited album combo boasting the untested combination of Vijay-Anirudh-AR Murugadoss is sort of a let down.
-Lack of an instantly catchy song and the Anirudh's signature melody song are major shortcomings in the album."
-Karthik Srinivasan of Milliblog wrote "Anirudh’s formula continues to work, but digressions don't."
+In a contrast review, Karthik Srinivasan of Milliblog wrote "Anirudh’s formula continues to work, but digressions don't."